lshprung/debmake-dash-docset/README.md

 - `debmake-dash-docset-generator MANUAL_SOURCE`

+    - If `pipx` is installed, you can avoid `pip install`ing anything and just run `pipx run debmake-dash-docset-generator MANUAL_SOURCE`
-`MANUAL_SOURCE` will be the path to the built upstream source, which should be something like `debmake-doc/basedir/html`
+    - `MANUAL_SOURCE` will be the path to the built upstream source, which should be something like `debmake-doc/basedir/html`
     - For a full set of options: `debmake-dash-docset-generator -h`

 <!--
 ---